 In Nepal this week work came to a halt on the farms throughout the Himalayan Kingdom.

-In Nepal this week work came to a halt on the farms throughout the Himalayan Kingdom.
+Background: In Nepal this week work came to a halt on the farms throughout the Himalayan Kingdom.
 The farmers and peasants were either weeping or drinking over their latest crops.

 Mostly it was drinking to thank the gods for a bumper harvest.
 However, there were others not so fortunate who tearfully prayed for better luck next year.